12 Totally Awesome Things to do in Vernon, BC, Canada

 Located only a short walk from Davison Orchards is Planet Bee Honey Farm.
 This place is all about fresh Okanagan honey and they sell a huge range of products made from that honey.
 These range from creams, supplements, and even alcohol.

 In the shop, they have a live beehive on display and lots of information on bees in general.
 It’s honestly very interesting and reading up on the bees really gave me a newfound respect for them!

-A visit to Planet Bee isn’t the best thing to do in Vernon but it’s down the road from Davison Orchards so I still recommend visiting!
+A visit to Planet Bee isn’t the number one thing to do in Vernon but it’s just down the road from Davison Orchards so I still recommend visiting!

 4. Cruise Okanagan Lake on a pontoon

 |Price:||$215 per hour (3-hour minimum) for 10 people.|

 |Rating:||4/5 – An awesome day out that with a large group is |